 - Minimum GPA: the grade point average over all courses that count toward the certificate must be at least 2.0.

-- Courses taken: A student must complete the following:
+- Courses taken: A student must complete 25 credits in Mathematics courses, with

-- 9 credits must be Mathematics courses numbered above 306.
+- an additional 9 credits must be from courses numbered above 306.

 - Courses in residence: Of the 25 required credits at least 13 must be taken "in residence."

 - Recent credits: At least six of the 25 credits that count toward the certificate must come from courses taken after summer 2008 (when the certificate was first created).